in ,

 Take Arraiolos-Estremoz tour

-The fortified village of Arraiolos is located 23 kilometers from Evora and is the best day trip from the city.
+The fortified village of Arraiolos is 23 kilometers from Evora and is the best day trip from the city.

 For inspiring views of the nearby landscape, climb up the hilltop, where you will also find an ancient castle from the 14th century.